brittrohrer/course-project/documents/SEO.md

 Things I want to add

     1. Want to add images next to relavent content like the activities page.
-    2. Want to move the navigation outside of the header and into its own section - so it can be found easier.
-    3. Go back into the structure of each page and make sure the header tags are informative of what is in that section.
+    2. Go back into the structure of each page and make sure the header tags are informative of what is in that section.
-    4. Make sure the alt text is very descriptive not only for the crawlers but for accessibility with screen readers or failure to load.
+    3. Make sure the alt text is very descriptive not only for the crawlers but for accessibility with screen readers or failure to load.
-    5. Maybe add some links to relavent resources.
+    4. Maybe add some links to relavent resources.
-    6. Add aria-label to links so they describe what and where they go to.
+    5. Add aria-label to links so they describe what and where they go to.